Giorgia Meloni: Foreign policy

-On April 17, after discussing with Ursula von der Leyen strategies on how to approach the meeting, she visited Washington, D.C. and met with U.S. president Donald Trump (who had recently imposed significant tariffs on almost all foreign imports); this visit constituted the first step towards trade talks between the EU and the US.
-Meloni received a warm welcome from Trump, who praised her conservative stances and accepted her invitation for a state visit in Italy.
+On 17 April, after discussing with Ursula von der Leyen strategies on how to approach the meeting, she visited Washington, D.C. and met with U.S. president Donald Trump (who had recently imposed significant tariffs on almost all foreign imports); this visit constituted the first step towards trade talks between the EU and the US.
+Meloni received a warm welcome from Trump, who praised her conservative stances and accepted her invitation for a state visit to Italy.

+On 27 August 2025, Meloni criticised Israel's military actions in Gaza, specifically condemning the killing of five journalists in an airstrike on Nasser Hospital in Khan Younis as "unjustifiable".
+While reiterating support for Israel's right to defense following the 7 October attack, she added that the military reaction had "gone beyond the principle of proportionality" and resulted in excessive civilian casualties.

 In September 2025, Meloni faced large general strikes for her policies towards the Gaza war and in response to Israeli military attacks on the Global Sumud Flotilla.
 Meloni condemned the violence between demonstrators and police forces.
 She referred to the protesters as "hooligans", arguing that clashing with law enforcement and damaging public property would not contribute to supporting the Palestinian cause.

 Meloni's government took a pro-Israel position throughout the crisis, aligning with Israel and ruling out any recognition of the State of Palestine, unlike several other European countries that had endorsed such recognition during the 80th session of the United Nations General Assembly.
 Her stance drew criticism from opposition parties, which accused the government of isolating Italy diplomatically.
 Meloni refused to recognise the State of Palestine as long as Hamas remained in power in Gaza.

+Meloni condemned the 28 February 2026 missile strike on a school in Minab, Iran, describing the incident as a 'massacre'.
+She called for accountability for the tragedy, which occurred during U.S.-Israeli strikes against Iran.